TsukishirOSan/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 Use the Simple Editor to Create a Checkbox Problem
 ======================================================

-To use the Simple Editor to create a checkbox problem, follow these steps.
+To use the :ref:`Simple Editor<Simple Editor>` to create a checkbox problem, follow these steps.

 #.
 In the unit where you want to create the problem, under **Add New
    Component** select **Problem**.
 #.
 From the list of **Common Problem Types**, select **Checkboxes**.
+Studio
+   adds an example checkbox problem to the unit.
 #.
 Select **Edit**.
-The Simple Editor opens with an example problem.
-In the
+The Simple Editor opens.
-   editor, you replace the sample problem text with your own text.
 #.
+Replace the sample problem text with your own text.
-Determine the text that expresses the question you want learners to answer,
+#.
+Determine the text that describes the question you want learners to answer,
-   and then use two sets of angle brackets (>><<) to surround that text.
+   and surround that text with two pairs of angle brackets (``>>question<<``).
    This question text is the accessible label for the problem.
 #.
 Edit your text to place each answer option on a separate line.
 #.
 Select your set of answer options, and then select **Checkboxes** from the
    toolbar.
 A pair of brackets appears next to each answer choice.